openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/01-aap-installation-login/assignment.md

 This can be done by clicking the *Web Console* tab near the top of your screen.

-You can login as `admin` user.
+You can login as the `admin` user.
 Use the following credentials:

 * Username:
 ```